G7 agrees 'historic' global minimum corporate tax rate | DW | 05.06.2021

 "The G7's decision on international tax justice is historic," Germany's Finance Minister Olaf Scholz said in a statement.

-"It is very good news for tax justice and solidarity and bad news for tax havens around the world."
+"It is very good news for tax justice and solidarity and bad news for tax havens around the world," Scholz said, adding: "Companies will no longer be in a position to dodge their tax obligations by booking their profits in the lowest-tax countries."

 French Finance Minister Bruno Le Maire said the group's commitment was a "starting point," pledging to hike it further.